Gateway API Adoption Guide

 2. All Permissions Concentrated in a Single Resource

-- Per-annotation RBAC separation is impossible — full Ingress permission or none
+- RBAC separation at the annotation level is impossible β it is all-or-nothing Ingress permission

 3. Vendor Annotation Dependency

-These structural issues make NGINX Ingress unable to meet production security requirements.
+These structural problems make it hard for NGINX Ingress to meet production security requirements.

-Each team manages resources only within their permission scope — arbitrary configuration injection paths are eliminated.
+Each team manages resources only within its own permission scope β arbitrary config injection paths are eliminated at the source.

 apiVersion: rbac.authorization.k8s.io/v1